The Grooming Manual

 3. Slicked-Back Style

 If you’re looking for a more low-maintenance, high-fashion option, consider a slick back style.
 This look is ideal for men with medium to long hair, and it can work whether your hair is curly, wavy, or straight.
+However, if you have greasy hair, make sure to address it before you try this style.

 If you have straight hair, try a high-shine look.
 Get it by raking your fingers through clean hair using a gel pomade.